tun-rs/tun-rs/README.md

                  .establish();
     int fd = vpnInterface.getFd();
     // Pass the fd to tun-rs using JNI
+    // This is safe if the provided fd is valid
     // example: let tun = unsafe { tun_rs::SyncDevice::from_fd(fd).unwrap() };
 }
 ```